Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 • Orientation always precedes execution

 P.Ya.
-Galperin considers orienting activity in its own psychological understanding.
+Halperin considers orienting activity in its own psychological understanding.
 He makes three important points:

 1. P.Ya.
-Galperin shares two closely related concepts - orienting reflex and orienting activity.
-He notes that the orienting reflex is a system of physiological components of orientation: turning to a new stimulus and tuning the senses to better perceive it.
-The orienting reflex is a purely physiological process.
-Orienting reflex can be called a behavioral manifestation of orienting activity, which is no longer related to physiological processes.
+Halperin shares two similar concepts - the orienting reflex and orienting activity.
+He notes that the orientation reflex is a system of physiological components of orientation: turning to a new stimulus and tuning the senses to better perceive it.
+Orienting reflex - pure physiological process.
+The orienting reflex can be called a behavioral manifestation of orienting activity, which no longer relates to physiological processes.

-Orientation is not only a study, but more often a survey.
+Orientation is not only a study, but more often an examination.

 2. Orienting activity cannot be limited to intellectual functions alone.
-From the psychological side, needs, will, emotions are different forms of orienting activity.
+From the psychological side, needs, will, emotions represent different forms of orienting activity.

-3. Based on the fact that all forms of mental life can be different forms of orienting activity, P.Ya.
-Halperin says that in this case, psychology in all mental processes studies precisely this side of them.
+3. Based on the fact that all forms of mental life can represent different forms of orienting activity, P.Ya.
+Halperin says that in this case, psychology studies precisely this side of all mental processes.

-1) The level of physical action (inorganic forms of matter)
+1) Level of physical action (inorganic forms of matter)

-2) The level of physiological action (organisms whose actions are regulated by physiological mechanisms)
+2) Level of physiological action (organisms whose actions are regulated by physiological mechanisms)

-3) The level of action of the subject (animals whose actions are regulated in terms of the image)
+3) Level of action of the subject (animals whose actions are regulated in terms of image)

-4) The level of personality action (a person, actions are regulated by both individual and social experience)
+4) Level of personal action (person, actions are regulated by both individual and social experience)

 Another important concept in the theory of Peter Yakovlevich is Mental Actions.
-UD is a variety of human actions performed in the inner plane of consciousness without relying on any external means (including external speech), which distinguishes UD from other types of human actions (physical, perceptual, verbal).
+UD are various human actions performed in the internal plane of consciousness without relying on any external means (including external speech), which distinguishes UD from other types of human actions (physical, perceptual, speech).
 UD can be aimed at solving cognitive and practical problems.

 2. Action according to the formula (the highest form of internal speech action)